actum/accessibility/README.md

 - paths to assets
 - extra `body` styles

+Images in the project should be consistent and have the same style.
+When you want to add a new one, request it from the Apollo Visual Library (contact the main developer to get there).
+Follow the same pattern of adding images, e.g. images have 1x and 2x DPR versions, most of them are 400px wide, and so on.
+Also, make sure they work in the dark mode too - draw a white outline around the border of all dark outer colors.

 ### Shooting Videos

 We sometimes show images of code snippets in our YouTube videos.
 The images are made through https://carbon.now.sh/ with the following config (make sure to import it under Settings -> Misc -> Import config):